-The Reserve is a refuge for many major species classified as endangered in other parts of the Peruvian Amazon basin, and it is one of the best places in South America for ecological tourism and the observation and appreciation of an incredible range of wild fauna and flora.
+Tambopata National Reserve and our own Tambopata Ecolodge Private Conservation Area offer a refuge for many major species classified as endangered in other parts of the Peruvian Amazon basin.
+The forests that flank the Tambopata River are among the best places in South America for ecotourism and the observation, photographing and appreciation of an incredible range of wild fauna and flora.

-The reserve’s lake systems and forests provide the ideal habitat for several endangered species of Amazonian mammals, such as giant river otters (Pteronura brasiliensis), the neo-tropical otter (Lontra longicaudis), the eyra cat (Herpailurus yagouaroundi), the puma (Puma concolor), jaguar (Panthera onca) and ocelot (Leopardus wiedii).
+The reserve’s lake systems and forests provide the ideal habitat for several endangered Amazon mammalian species, such as giant river otters (Pteronura brasiliensis), the neo-tropical otter (Lontra longicaudis), the eyra cat (Herpailurus yagouaroundi), the puma (Puma concolor), jaguar (Panthera onca) and ocelot (Leopardus wiedii).

-Primate species found within Tambopata National Reserve include spider monkeys (Ateles chamek), brown-mantled tamarins (Saguinus fuscicollis), emperor tamarins (Saguinus imperator), howler monkeys (Alouatta seniculus), black-headed night monkeys (Aotus nigriceps), brown woolly monkeys (Lagothrix lagotricha), black-capped squirrel monkeys (Saimiri boliviensis), squirrel monkeys (Saimiri sciureus), white-fronted capuchins (Cebus albifrons) and tufted capuchins (Cebus apella).
+Primate species found in the Tambopata area include spider monkeys (Ateles chamek), brown-mantled tamarins (Saguinus fuscicollis), emperor tamarins (Saguinus imperator), howler monkeys (Alouatta seniculus), black-headed night monkeys (Aotus nigriceps), brown woolly monkeys (Lagothrix lagotricha), black-capped squirrel monkeys (Saimiri boliviensis), squirrel monkeys (Saimiri sciureus), white-fronted capuchins (Cebus albifrons) and tufted capuchins (Cebus apella).

 Other large mammal species found with the Tambopata National Reserve include the South American tapir (Tapirus terrestris), white-lipped peccary (Tayassu pecari), collared peccary (Tayassu tajacu), red brocket deer (Mazama americana), gray deer (Mazama gouazoubira) and two-toed (Choloepus hoffmanni) and three-toed sloths (Bradypus variegatus).